Join the Movement - Sign the Delay Manifesto 📑

 There’s not a “Following” feed, but you can see the posts you have liked by visiting your settings.
 And you can now change your timeline to be in chronological order, so you can see what’s happening right now, and this way Meta’s algorithm controls your feed less.
 A feed for just with your followers is in the works, but isn’t available yet.

-You can however, directly share a Threads Post to your Instagram messages.
-And you can mention (tag) others in Threads posts, but this is the closest it gets to sending messages.
+You can directly share a Threads Post to your Instagram messages, and you can mention (tag) others in Threads posts as well.

 Does Threads have any Privacy Concerns?